jurrien-fakkeldij/chapter-workshop-beth/README.md

 </div>
 ```

+# INPUT TOTAL FILE HERE UP UNTIL NOW

 ## Let's create a todo app
+Now we have all our tools and libraries in place (well we don't have a database yet, but we will get to this later) let's create our actual Todo Application.

 ### Add objects and components
-Let's use all these tools we installed now to actually build an app.
-First let's create the Todo type.
-We just add all of these to our index.tsx file
-(we don't have to overcomplicate things).
+To have todo's we need to have a todo type, we can add this to the bottom of the file below our baseHtml in our index.tsx file.
 ``` typescript
 type Todo {
   id: number;